ibexa/documentation-user/docs/content_management/create_edit_pages.md

 Whenever you edit a Page, a [new version](content_versions.md) is created in the repository.

 !!! tip
-    The Page content type contains a **Landing Page** Field Type which manages the zones and blocks.
+    The Page content type contains a *Landing Page* field type which manages the zones and blocks.
-    Any content item that has the **Landing Page** Field Type behaves like a page.
+    Any content item that has the *Landing Page* field type behaves like a page.

 ## Create Page